aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ./8-install.sh
 ```

-## Step 9 - instantiate the chaincode on the channel
+## Step 9 - Instantiate the chaincode on the channel
 On the Fabric client node.

 Instantiate chaincode on Fabric channel.